DustHoff/terraform-provider-webrequest/docs/index.md

 page_title: "webrequest Provider"
 subcategory: ""
 description: |-
   This provider can interact with any rest compatible endpoints.
-It work like the command line toolcurl
+It work like the command line tool curl
 ---

 # webrequest Provider

 This provider can interact with any rest compatible endpoints.
-It work like the command line tool_curl_
+It work like the command line tool _curl_

 ## Example Usage